Propagation of chaos for the Landau equation with very soft and Coulomb potentials: Infinite-dimension affinity of generalized Fisher information

 The compatibility is an easy consequence: for any bounded operator $A$ on $L^2(\mathbb{R}^{3k})$,

 the limits being justified because the bounded operators are the dual of the trace-class.
 This means $\gamma^{k+1:k}=\gamma^{k}$. \end{proof} \begin{remark} In the above proof, we used the formula

 Written in terms of $\Gamma^j$, the Fisher information becomes not only convex but linear.
-This linearity in $\Gamma^j$ is the cornerstone of the proof in \cite{Rougerie2020} of Theorem~\ref{thm:level3affinity} for the Fisher information.
+This linearity in $\Gamma^j$ is the cornerstone of the proof in \cite{Rougerie2020} of the infinite-dimensional affinity for the Fisher information.
 Basically, linearity allows us to exchange the Fisher information and the integral in the expression~\eqref{eq:quantum hierarchy} below, with an equality rather than the inequality we obtain when using Jensen's.
-We will generalize this, replacing $-\Delta_1$ by an abstract operator. \end{remark} The same way the family of compatible marginals $(\nu^j)_j$ are related to a overarching probability $\nu \in \mathcal{P}(\mathcal{P}(\mathbb{R}^3))$ which makes it able to write $\nu^j$ as a superposition of tensorized probabilites $\rho^{\otimes j}$, the quantum de Finetti-Hewitt-Savage Theorem provides a probability over the unit sphere $\mathbb{S}(L^2(\mathbb{R}^3))$ which allows us to decompose $\gamma^k$ as tensorized states: \begin{lemma} There exists $\xi\in \mathcal{P}(\mathbb{S}(L^2(\mathbb{R}^3)))$ such that, for all $k\geq 1$:
+We will generalize this, replacing $-\Delta_1$ by an abstract operator. \end{remark} Recall that the classical de Finetti-Hewitt-Savage Theorem relates the family of compatible marginals $(\nu^j)_j$ to the overarching probability $\nu \in \mathcal{P}(\mathcal{P}(\mathbb{R}^3))$ which makes it able to write $\nu^j$ as a superposition of tensorized probabilites $\rho^{\otimes j}$.
+Similarly, the \textit{quantum} de Finetti-Hewitt-Savage Theorem provides a probability over the unit sphere $\mathbb{S}(L^2(\mathbb{R}^3))$ which allows us to decompose $\gamma^k$ as tensorized states: \begin{lemma} There exists $\xi\in \mathcal{P}(\mathbb{S}(L^2(\mathbb{R}^3)))$ such that, for all $k\geq 1$:

 where $p(\phi)$ is the orthogonal projection on the span of $\phi\in \mathbb{S}(L^2(\mathbb{R}^{3k}))$, \textit{i.e.} $p(\phi)=\phi\langle\phi,\cdot\rangle$.
-Moreover, $\xi$ and $\nu$ are connected as follows: if $\Theta:\mathbb{S}(L^2(\mathbb{R}^{3}))\rightarrow \mathcal{P}(\mathbb{R}^3) $ is the continuous map $\phi \mapsto \phi^2$, then the pushforward of $\xi$ is $\nu$: $\Theta \# \xi=\nu$. \end{lemma} \begin{proof} The probability $\xi$ is given by applying the quantum de Finetti-Hewitt-Savage theorem \cite{HudsonMoody1976}, the hypotheses holding by Lemma~\ref{lem:gammakstrong}.
+Moreover, $\xi$ and $\nu$ are connected as follows: if $\Theta:\mathbb{S}(L^2(\mathbb{R}^{3}))\rightarrow \mathcal{P}(\mathbb{R}^3) $ is the continuous map $\phi \mapsto \vert \phi\vert^2$, then the pushforward of $\xi$ is $\nu$: $\Theta \# \xi=\nu$. \end{lemma} \begin{proof} The probability $\xi$ is given by applying the quantum de Finetti-Hewitt-Savage theorem \cite{HudsonMoody1976}, the hypotheses holding by Lemma~\ref{lem:gammakstrong}.
 The link between $\xi$ and $\nu$ is provided by \cite[Lemma 3.2]{Rougerie2020} after recalling that a Borel probability measure over a metric space is entirely determined by the integral of continuous bounded functions.
 We reproduce the proof here: it suffices to check